paulbozans/rpi-urban-mobility-tracker/README.md

 ```sh
 pip install git+https://github.com/paulbozans/rpi-urban-mobility-tracker
 ```
 fix KeyError: "The name 'net/images:0' refers to a Tensor which does not exist.
-The operation, 'net/images', does not exist in the graph."
+The operation, 'net/images', does not exist in the graph."  if neded

 ```sh
 nano umt/lib/python3.8/site-packages/deep_sort_tools/generate_detections.py